Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 11. Communicate clearly

-Strong communication skills are essential for emotional intelligence.
+Strong communication skills are essential for the intelligence of the emotions.
 Knowing what to say or write and when to deliver information is crucial for building strong relationships.

 For example, as a manager in a work environment, communicating expectations and goals is necessary to keep everyone on the same page.